tywalch/electrodb/README.md

 `lower`       | Will convert the key to lowercase prior it its use `upper`       | Will convert the key to uppercase prior it its use `none`        | Will not perform any casing changes when building keys

-## Facets

-As of version `0.11.1`, "Facets" have been renamed to "Composite Attributes", and all documentation has been updated to reflect that change.

-- To learn about the latest syntax, checkout [Composite Attributes](#composite-attributes).
-- To learn about why this change was made in preparation for 1.0 checkout [Renaming Facets](#the-renaming-of-index-property-facets-to-composite-and-template).

 ## Composite Attributes
 A **Composite Attribute** is a segment of a key based on one of the attributes. **Composite Attributes** are concatenated together from either a **Partition Key**, or a **Sort Key** key, which define an `index`.